phetsims/phet-info/doc/new-dev-onboarding.md

 You can run Aqua locally, which is useful when trying to verify common code changes.

 PhET has a Slack channel called "continuous-testing" which is used by the server to notify developers when some major status change occurs for the continuous testing process.
-For example, if a lint error ends up in the code base, the server will send a message to this Slack channel.
+The underlying process that powers these notifications is called continuous testing quick (CTQ), and it is the same service as the test boxes at the top of continuous-report.
+An example error would be a lint error ends up in the code base, the server will send a message to this Slack channel.
+Sometimes, errors are triggered here are false positives, when only half of a changeset is picked up (mid-pull on a developer machine).
+In this case, we note the error on slack with a bird emoji (dodo/turkey/etc) to signify that CTQ should pass on the next round.

 ### QUnit